BenBenBenB/nbt-structure-utils/README.md

 - Special classes to help fill Cuboids and draw straight lines.

 ## Basic Usage
+See class docstrings for finer details and lists of methods.

 ### Minecraft NBT Structure
 This library creates .nbt files that can be placed in minecraft worlds. with a Structure Block or structure command.